nuochenpku/COMEDY/README.md

 This is the official project of paper: Compress to Impress: Unleashing the Potential of Compressive Memory in Real-World Long-Term Conversations

+## News

+- [2024/01]  🔥 🔥 We add Mistral LLM  as our backbone, which achieves the SOTA results among open-source LLMs in Multilingual Math Reasoning, which achieves about **50.2** and **43.9** on MGSM and MSVAMP.

 # Overview

 This repository contains resources for accessing the official benchmarks, codes, and checkpoints of the paper: "[**Compress to Impress: Unleashing the Potential of Compressive Memory in Real-World Long-Term Conversations**]".